Essential Scuba Tips to Plan Your Maui Vacation

 Charter your private boat

-Call the company ahead of time and get a feel for the services they offer and their availability.
-We own and operate our small dive company, so when you call Banyan Tree Divers Maui (808-446-6099), one of the owners will answer your call.
-We can answer any questions you might have and help guide you in the right direction if you are looking for something we cannot provide.
+Call the dive shop to get a feel for their offerings and availability.
+We offer a full dive service to answer your questions and guide you in the right direction when you are looking for something we cannot provide.

 Perhaps you are a couple or a family looking to scuba dive together for the first time.
 West Maui shore diving is perfect for first-time divers.
 There are several excellent shore diving operations in the Lahaina area.
-Often your decision will come down to price comparison.
+Often, your decision will depend on price comparison.
 Our competitive prices reflect our service quality, the added benefit of guaranteed small groups, and private diving options.
-If you are looking for the cheapest deal, then we might not be the shop for you.
-But if you are looking for a safe, memorable highlight of your Maui vacation, then we can’t wait to style you out.
+So, if you are looking for the cheapest deal, we might not be the best fit.
+But if you want to book the memorable highlight of your Maui vacation, then we can’t wait to style you out!

-No matter which company you choose, take the time to do a little research and make sure their services reflect the scuba diving experience you hope to have on your Maui vacation.
+No matter which Maui dive shop you choose, take time to do research and make sure that the company reflects the Maui scuba diving experience you hope to have.

-The date for your Maui Vacation is quickly approaching.
-It’s time to pack and get your dive gear ready.
-What follows is a good packing list for a variety of levels of dive experience.
-The first three listed items apply to all scuba divers, while the rest apply mainly to certified divers bringing equipment from home.
+When your Maui vacation date approaches, it’s time to pack your dive gear.
+The first three items listed apply to ALL scuba divers, while the remaining items apply mainly to certified divers who bring equipment from home.

-A comfortable mask is your most important piece of scuba equipment, so bring your mask and snorkel if you have them!
-However, reputable dive operations provide quality scuba masks that rarely fog up and comfortable mask straps that don’t pull your hair.
-Do you wonder if our Lahaina dive shop falls into this category?
-Why yes, yes we do!
+A comfortable mask is your most important piece of scuba equipment!
+You can bring your mask and snorkel if you have them.
+However, reputable dive operations rent high-quality scuba masks that rarely fog and have comfortable straps that don’t pull your hair.

 ♦Regulator